ec-europa/eubfr-data-lake/services/ingestion/etl/README.md

 In /scripts/deploy.sh, look for the "deploy ETL" section and add the necessary lines.

+## Update delete script

+In /scripts/delete.js, ladd your ETL to "const services" section and add the necessary lines.

 ## Update deploy demo script

 In /scripts/deploy-demo.sh, look for the "PRODUCER demo" section and add one for your user.